-5. ESMP Implementation Arrangements
+5. ESMP Implementation arrangements

-The implementation of project activities will be carried out by the BFL focal persons in BC3.
-The focal person will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.
+The implementation of project activities will be carried out by the BFL focal person in guidance and advice of Chief Forestry Officer.
+The focal person and CFO will be responsible for compliance with all procedures outlined in this ESMP, as well as compliance with any requirements to obtain clearances, permits, approvals, or consent documents from relevant authorities and stakeholders.